Guidelines for Assessment & Clinicals

 Clinical Site Qualifications

 Appropriate clinical sites include primary care offices, outpatient primary care clinics, public health or rural health clinics.
-Emergency rooms may be used (with approval) on a limited basis.

 YOUR CLINICAL EXPERIENCE CANNOT BEGIN UNTIL YOU HAVE BEEN GIVEN PERMISSION BY THE CLARKSON COLLEGE COURSE FACULTY.